shivharis/turtlebot3_wiki/docs/source/introduction.rst

 The `Open Source Robotics Foundation`_ licenses the use of the `TurtleBot`_ trademark for manufacturing and distributing TurtleBot branded products.
 Controlling the use of the TurtleBot trademark ensures the highest quality user experience for TurtleBot users and community.

-There are two licenses available, one for manufacturing and one for distributing.
+There are two licenses available: one for manufacturing and one for distributing.
 A licensed manufacturer can produce TurtleBot branded products and sell them to licensed TurtleBot distributors.
 TurtleBot distributors are licensed to sell TurtleBot branded products to their region.

 TurtleBot3 is a project of `ROBOTIS`_ that is formally contracted with `OSRF`_.

-If you are interested in becoming a TurtleBot Manufacturer or Distributor please contact turtlebot@osrfoundation.org
+If you are interested in becoming a TurtleBot Manufacturer or Distributor, please contact turtlebot@osrfoundation.org

 Resources
 ---------